raffasan13/manager-readme/README.md

 This is a personal list of a few goals I want to start working on:
   - [x] Start coding on RoR.
 Exploring also, <_Rubocop & Rspec_>
-  - [ ] Dive deeply on Data Science.
+  - [ ] Start diving on Data Science.

 [:arrow_up:](#round_pushpin-jump-to)